Thisnameisnottaken/Zeds-forA3/README.md

 Well what do u get , 2 different types of Zeds also different config accordingly.

 1 the old arma2 walking/running , edit the /zombie/conf.sqf for own likeing.

-2 the Tzombie they run as fast as u can but can be misstaken as realplayer (no zombie movement).
+2 the Tzombie they run as fast as u but can be misstaken as a realplayer (no zombie movement).